ErrTem/app-zen-totem/README.md

 ### Key Features:
 - **Product List Page**: Browse through a vast collection of products from various categories.
 - **Product Detail Page**: Get detailed information about each product with a stunning user interface.
+- **Speakers Page**:  Showcases speakers, dynamically loaded on scroll.
+Saving rate and add your favorite speakers to localStorage, ensuring your data persists across page reloads.
+Filtering on rating and sort by favorites.
 - **Filters by Category**: Easily find products that match your preferences by filtering through categories.
 - **Persistent Shopping Cart**: Your shopping cart stays intact even if you leave and come back later.
 - **Cart & Order Management**: Efficiently manage your cart and orders with seamless user interactions.